 Pairing the university’s strengths with edX's market-driven coding and career curriculum, the University of Birmingham Coding Boot Camp will help students build confidence and competency in the tools required to succeed in the technology industry.
 A basic understanding of programming is recommended, but no previous training is required.
 All students are given pre-course tutorials to ensure they are ready to start learning on day one.

 The 24-week programme begins September 24, 2019, with two three-hour evening classes during the week (6:30 to 9:30 p.m.) and a four-hour class on Saturdays (10 a.m. to 2 p.m.).
 In addition to classroom instruction, students will spend a minimum of 20 hours a week on outside projects, homework, and experiential learning activities.
 They’ll also build a professional project portfolio and receive a range of career-planning services, portfolio reviews, recruiting assistance, and extensive staff support.

-“Birmingham’s recent growth has increased the demand that companies have for digitally-skilled workers,” said Dan Sommer, CEO and Founder of Trilogy Education.
+“Birmingham’s recent growth has increased the demand that companies have for digitally-skilled workers,” said Dan Sommer, CEO and Founder of edX Education.

 Professor Tim Jones, Provost and Vice-Principal at the University of Birmingham said:

-“We are delighted to be able to launch this exciting programme with Trilogy Education and it marks another important step in our work to provide a range of high quality, modern and flexible development programmes for people already pursuing professional careers.”
+“We are delighted to be able to launch this exciting programme with edX and it marks another important step in our work to provide a range of high quality, modern and flexible development programmes for people already pursuing professional careers.”

 Boot Camp students will gain skills to develop dynamic end-to-end web applications, as well as receive a Certificate of Completion in Full-Stack Web Development from the University of Birmingham.